riceissa/breathing/doc.md

 It's just super helpful to _see_ what your breath looks like.
 Buteyko breathing can feel _scary_ because you don't know if you're going too hard and might be harming yourself.
 Hooking yourself up to a capnometer tells you whether your CO~2~ levels are normal.

-one of the things i'm still trying to figure out is, supposedly Konstantin Buteyko originally had various machines to measure CO~2~ or whatever, but then they were destroyed, so then he was forced to come up with the Control Pause as the sort of replacement metric. but what i'm wondering is, what did his machines measure? was it just end-tidal CO~2~? and if so, then what did he do after people reached a normal 40\ mmHg of pCO~2~? was that the end of treatment? or did he try to push the CO~2~ even higher?
+one of the things i'm still trying to figure out is, supposedly Konstantin Buteyko originally had various machines to measure CO~2~ or whatever, but then they were destroyed, so then he was forced to come up with the Control Pause as the sort of replacement metric (update(2024-02-10): actually, after reading the "destruction of the laboratory" book, i think this isn't quite right. buteyko already had CP as a tool when he still had access to the combine-complexator, which is why he could make charts showing how certain pCO~2~ levels correspond to certain CP lengths). but what i'm wondering is, what did his machines measure? was it just end-tidal CO~2~? and if so, then what did he do after people reached a normal 40\ mmHg of pCO~2~? was that the end of treatment? or did he try to push the CO~2~ even higher?
+Update(2024-02-10): See @altukhovcharts. for some reason, the CO~2~ measurements are super high, and so apparently he just kept going until people reached the high CPs and high CO~2~s.

+all of the above being said, one of my goals with this document is to be able to write down instructions that are so precise that i could hand it to my past self who has no access to a capnometer and still completely cure air hunger. there will be a lot more guesswork/"feeling around blind" going on, but if the instructions are good enough then they should still work.

 ## Buteyko community